thisHermit/nlp_project/README.md

 # Setup instructions

-> Explain how we can run your code in this section.
-We should be able to reproduce the results you've obtained.

-> In addition, if you used libraries that were not included in the conda environment 'dnlp' explain the exact installation instructions or provide a `.sh` file for the installation.

-> Which files do we have to execute to train/evaluate your models?
-Write down the command which you used to execute the experiments.
-We should be able to reproduce the experiments/results.

-> _Hint_: At the end of the project you can set up a new environment and follow your setup instructions making sure they are sufficient and if you can reproduce your results.

 ## Base Setup

 Run the setup.sh file or alternatively run the commands below (replacing `<env_name>` with a suitable name.)